ooz/blog/2022/mastering-the-keyboard/README.md

 0=}     DAMPFLÖCK smiley face with diving googles ß?\     some German thing?
 More work I guess
 ´`      A roof
-'Bksp'  Corrects errors if you TYPE TOO FAST
+'Bksp'  Corrects errors when you TYPE TOO FAST
-ENTER   NEWLINE, sends the message of GOD üöä     or other regionals, for regional proof
-TAB     Close to instructions, for aiming
+ENTER   NEWLINE, sends the message of GOD üöä     or other regionals, for fast regional proof TAB     Close to instructions, for aiming
-GODKEY  Speak in the TRUE VOICE OF GOD; RTFM first Shift   Temp. god speak, may be mistaken at times
+GODKEY  Speak in the TRUE VOICE OF GOD; but RTFM first Shift   Temp. god speak, may be mistaken at times
-<|>     Looks like some fighter space ship
+<|>     Looks like some space ship, for computers
 CTRL    YOU JUST NEED TO TAKE IT, but easy friends
 ALT     Another modifier, when CTRL doesn't work
 SUPER   or windows or apple key, more WÖRK